paulhamsh/Spark/README.md

 This also usese the latest SparkIO class and SparkComms and a new wrapper.

-v5 has a nice UI on M5 Stack Core 2.
+It has a nice UI on M5 Stack Core 2.

 <p align="center">